AIDynamics/NeoPulse_Examples/Regression/Text/readme.md

 **Please Note**: This sample .nml code generates a simple model which is not designed to achieve high accuracy.
 Using high quality, custom data will help achieve higher accuracy.

 # Data
-Data for this example is from the [Portland Housing Dataset].
+Data for this example is from the [Portland Housing Dataset](https://github.com/girishkuniyal/Predict-housing-prices-in-Portland).
 The dataset features 48 instances from 3 attributes.

 # Tutorial Videos and Guides
 Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)